Join us as we give a brief rundown of the most influential American civil rights movement activists of all time.

 5. James farmer:

 James farmer was one of the prominent non-violent civil rights activists who proved to be a razor’s edge in powering the campaign.
-Being a leader of the Congress of Racial Equality, Farmer played his role in ratifying the Civil Rights and Voting Rights act in the US.
+Being a leader of the Congress of Racial Equality, Farmer played his role in ratifying the US’s Civil Rights and Voting Rights act.

 In 1961, he organized the Freedom Rides to desegregate the busing.
 The movement swept across the nation like a bushfire.
 Farmer’s campaign did not just involve Black; it mobilized Whites, resulting in serious demonstrations.
 As a result of substantial public pressure, Attorney general Robert Kennedy decided to terminate busing segregation.